mongodb/mongo/src/mongo/db/catalog/README.md

 * An [unfinished FCV 4.2- background index build on a secondary](https://github.com/mongodb/mongo/blob/e485c1a8011d85682cb8dafa87ab92b9c23daa66/src/mongo/db/storage/storage_engine_impl.cpp#L513-L525 "Github") will be rebuilt in the foreground
   (an oplog entry was written saying the index exists).
 * An [unfinished FCV 4.4\+](https://github.com/mongodb/mongo/blob/e485c1a8011d85682cb8dafa87ab92b9c23daa66/src/mongo/db/storage/storage_engine_impl.cpp#L483-L511 "Github") background index build will be restarted in the background.
+    * If the server was previously shut down cleanly, we may be able to [resume the index build](#resumable-index-builds) at the phase that it was stopped in.
+This resume information is stored in an internal ident written at shutdown.
+If we fail to resume the index build, we will clean up the internal ident and restart the index build in the background.

 After storage completes its recovery, control is passed to [replication recovery](https://github.com/mongodb/mongo/blob/master/src/mongo/db/repl/README.md#startup-recovery